guedou/flashre/README.md

 - `naming`: auto-name functions using error format strings
 - `xref`: explore functions call-graph
 - `update`: display firmware update, and build fake ones
+- `demo`: build a simple payload for demonstrations

 The radare2 IO plugin located in `tools/` ease interacting with the card:
 ```